jdholtz/i3-restore/tests/README.md

 The following guide covers how to run all unit tests for i3-restore.
 They are grouped by implementation language:

-- `python/` contains unit tests to validate Python helpers and plugins using [Pytest].
+- `python/` contains unit tests to validate Python helpers and plugins using [pytest].
 - `bash/` contains unit tests to validate Bash functionality using [Bats].

 The unit test naming and formatting conventions can be replicated from the tests that already